volodymyrhudyma/blog/content/blog/2020-07-16-how-to-save-up-to-50-development-time-in-react.md

 Which option we have in the end depends on the various factors.

-When we have to meet tight deadlines, it's usually better to use external libraries, **to save some time and effort**.
+When we have to meet tight deadlines, it's usually better to use external libraries, to save some time and effort.

 #### Pros of using external libraries: